Affiliate Disclosure

 Subframes are chassis members separate from the main body shell that carry suspension and drivetrain loads.
 Most modern unibody vehicles have both a front and rear subframe, and both can serve as jack points for two-wheel axle lifts, with caveats.

 Rear subframe: On rear-wheel-drive and all-wheel-drive vehicles with independent rear suspension, the rear subframe carries the rear diff, rear suspension arms, and driveshaft.
-It is a lift point for the rear axle but requires the same care: centre the saddle on the subframe body, avoid brackets and lines, and confirm in the manual that it is listed as an approved lift location.
+It is a lift point for the rear axle but requires the same care: center the saddle on the subframe body, avoid brackets and lines, and confirm in the manual that it is listed as an approved lift location.

 Matching Jack Tonnage to Your Vehicle’s Weight